RecursiveHook/vortex-nier-automata/README.md

-## Vortex mod support for NieR Automata (Game of the YoRHa Edition)
+## Vortex mod support for NieR Automata

+Vortex Extension for NieR:Automata (Game of the YoRHa Edition) on Steam.

 ### References